Aditi Malik, Ph.D.

 About Me:

-Aditi Malik is an Associate Professor of Political Science at the College of the Holy Cross.
+Aditi Malik is Associate Professor of Political Science at the College of the Holy Cross.
 She earned her PhD in Political Science from Northwestern University.
 Aditi studies Comparative Politics with regional specializations in Africa and South Asia.
-Her substantive interests include the study of political and gender-based violence, political parties, social movements and contentious politics, and ethnic and gender politics.
+Her substantive interests include the study of political violence, gender-based violence, and social movements and contentious politics.
 She is also interested in the philosophy of social science and in small-N cross-regional comparisons.
 Aditi has conducted fieldwork on various facets of conflict and conflict resolution in Kenya, Rwanda, South Africa, Cambodia, India, and Nepal.
 Her academic work has appeared in venues such as Human Rights Review; Human Rights Quarterly; African Conflict & Peacebuilding Review; Commonwealth & Comparative PoliticsPolitics, Groups, and IdentitiesAfrican Studies ReviewIndia Review; and Zed Books.
 She has also conducted policy analysis for the World Bank and the United Nations, and her writing and analyses have appeared in public-facing outlets such as the Monkey Cage blog at The Washington Post, The Conversation (Africa), and Deutsche Welle.
-Aditi's first book, Playing with Fire: Parties and Political Violence in Kenya and India is under contract with Cambridge University Press and will appear in print in 2024.
+Aditi's first book, Playing with Fire: Parties and Political Violence in Kenya and India was published by Cambridge University Press in 2024.

 Research Interests